YJDoc2/Kerberos-Examples/node-example/README.md

 # Dependencies

-This requires Python 3.8 and pipenv globally installed to work.
+This requires Python 3.8 and pycryptodome,requests modules installed globally or in a virtualenv.

-This is tested and also works with Python 3.7, but manual change of version in pipfiles will be required to make it work.
+This is tested and also works with Python 3.7

 This requires appropriate Tkinter libraries to be installed for the Client GUI to work.